-There is a growing body of evidence showing that the frequency and intensity of many extreme weather events has increased significantly over the last decades as a result of anthropogenic climate change, but confidence in the significance of the trend and attribution to anthropogenic origin differ substantially between types of extreme weather events and regions (IPCC, 2013).
+There is a growing body of evidence showing that the frequency and intensity of many climatic extremes has increased significantly over the last decades as a result of anthropogenic climate change, but confidence in the significance of the trend and attribution to anthropogenic origin differ substantially between types of extreme weather events and regions (IPCC, 2013).
 With on-going warming, these trends are projected to continue (IPCC, 2012).
-Impacts of extreme weather events will particularly, but not exclusively, affect the most vulnerable with the lowest levels of adaptive capacity and represent one of the biggest threats posed by climate change (IPCC, 2014b).
-In this Section, the difference in impacts between a warming of 1.5°C and 2°C for four different types of meteorological extreme event indices are assessed.
-Good agreement between the CMIP5 model ensemble median estimates of extreme event indices including the four indices investigated here and observational data sets has been reported by Sillmann et al. (2013a).
-The indices used follow the recommendations of the Expert Team on Climate Change Detection and Indices (Zhang et al., 2011) and are derived on an annual basis:
+Impacts of climate extremes will particularly, but not exclusively, affect the most vulnerable with the lowest levels of adaptive capacity and represent one of the biggest threats posed by climate change (IPCC, 2014b).
+In this Section, the difference in impacts between a warming of 1.5 °C and 2 °C for four different types of meteorological extreme event indices are assessed.
+The definition of these indices follow the recommendations of the Expert Team on Climate Change Detection and

+Indices (Zhang et al., 2011) and are derived on an annual basis:

-- Intensity of hot extremes (TXx): Annual maximum value of daily maximum temperature. - Warm spell duration indicator (WSDI): Annual count of the longest consecutive period in which the daily maximum temperature for each day exceeds the 90 % quantile for this day over the reference period.
-The minimum length is six consecutive days. - Dry spell length or consecutive dry days (CDD): Annual maximum number of consecutive days for which the precipitation is below 1mm per day. - Heavy precipitation intensity or maximum accumulated five-day precipitation (RX5day): Absolute annual maximum of consecutive 5-day precipitation.
+- Intensity of hot extremes (TXx): annual maximum value of daily maximum temperature. - Warm spell duration indicator (WSDI): annual count of the longest consecutive period in which the daily maximum temperature for each day exceeds the 90% quantile for this day over the reference period.
+The minimum length is six consecutive days. - Dry spell length or consecutive dry days (CDD): annual maximum number of consecutive days for which the precipitation is below 1 mm day-1. - Heavy precipitation intensity or maximum accumulated five-day precipitation (RX5day): absolute annual maximum of consecutive 5 day precipitation.

-3.1 Methods and Data
+3.1 Methods and data

-195 Projected changes in climate extreme indices are assessed using an ensemble of 11 CMIP5-models for TXx and WSDI and 14 for RX5day and CDD and follows the methods outlined in Section 2.
-The model selection was done based on data vailability.
-All available GCMs are assessed on a uniform grid with a 2.5° x 1.9° resolution.
-Multiple realizations of scenario runs for individual models are included when available, and in that case allow to estimate CDFs for natural variability that are derived based on pairwise realizations of model runs over the reference period (see SM Section 1.2 for further detail on the methodology applied).
+Projected changes in climate extreme indices are assessed using an 11-member model ensemble of CMIP5 for TXx and WSDI and a 14-member model ensemble of CMIP5 for RX5day and CDD, based on the methods outlined in Sect.
+2. All available

-We assess the changes in TXx and WSDI for a warming of 1.5°C and 2°C and derive changes of 20-year averages of extreme indices for the model dependent warming-level time-slices at each land grid point relative to the 1986-2005 reference period.
+- 15 GCMs are assessed on a uniform grid with a 2.5° × 1.9° resolution.
+Multiple realizations of scenario runs for individual models are included when available, and in that case allow to estimate CDFs for natural variability that are derived based on pairwise realizations of model runs over the reference period (see Sect.
+S1.2 for further detail on the methodology applied). - We assess the changes in TXx and WSDI for a warming of 1.5 °C and 2 °C and derive changes of 20-year averages of extreme indices for the model dependent warming-level time-slices at each land grid point relative to the 1986-2005 reference period.
 Changes in precipitation-related indices are described as relative changes while we consider absolute changes for the other indicators.
 For the CDF analysis for TXx, the absolute signal is normalized by the standard deviation over the reference period.

-3.3 Heat Extremes
+3.2.1 Heat extremes